Winds-AI/Frontend-development-MCP-tools-public/README.md

 - For understandig how each tool works `each-tool-explained` directory (Work In Progress).
 - For a single, skimmable overview and quick-reference of tools and workflows, see `docs/PROJECT_OVERVIEW.md`.

+## Prerequisites

+- Node.js 20+ (or 22 LTS) is required.
+Node 18 lacks the global `File` Web API used by `undici`, which will cause `ReferenceError: File is not defined` when launching via npx.
+- Recommended: pnpm (the setup script will install it if missing).

 ## Quickstart (npx)

 1) Start the connector + setup UI